tongjong/civ-ipriot-smiley/knowledge_and_evidence.md

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Your answer here
 > The Sad class does not inherit from the Blinkable class; therefore, there is no polymorphic behaviour.
-However, if the Sad class were to inherit from the Blinkable class and implement a blink method with a different implementation, we could say there is polymorphic behaviour, as the same blink method would result in different behaviours when called.
+However, if the Sad class were to inherit from the Blinkable class and implement a blink method with a different implementation, we could say there is polymorphic behaviour, as the same blink method would act differently depending on the object that is calling it.

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > Your answer here
 > Inheritance is important for polymorphism because, to implement the polymorphic behaviour of a method, you must first inherit from the class.
+Inheritance allows its subclasses to inherit from its super class which defines the method.
+When you call the method, it runs the implementation based on the object's class, and you get different behaviours.
 1. **Implement Blink in Sad Class:**

    - Create a new method called `blink` within the Sad class.
 Ensure you use the same method signature as in the Happy class: